ryeact-dev/todo-with-auth/README.md

-# simple-todo-app with auth using formik and yup
+# simple-todo-app with auth and register using formik and yup

 todo app inspired by kubowania